 The most important part of maintaining a pressure side automatic pool cleaner is emptying and cleaning the filter bag.

 Empty it when it becomes half full.

 It can be difficult to dump out the debris when the filter bag is wet.
-Leave it to dry in the sun then empty the dirt inside.
+It helps to leave it to dry in the sun, then empty the dirt inside.

 Spray the bag with a hose to clean out any remaining particles.

 - Tip: Have two filter bags to alternate between.